 Using off-the-shelf technology to deliver content is a new strategy for the museum.
 Its accessibility is what makes it exciting to museum curators.
 This project serves as an entry point for conversation, meditation, exploration, education and awareness of the Arctic.

-Terra is the largest installation of Nanoleaf Aurora panels to date (500 panels were installed in a renovated bar in Mumbai) and the first to integrate film and digital images, according to NanoLeaf, a Toronto-based company that develops and sells energy-efficient lighting that blends emerging technology with contemporary design.
+At the time of its installation, Terra was the largest installation of Nanoleaf Aurora panels to date (500 panels were installed in a renovated bar in Mumbai) and the first to integrate film and digital images, according to NanoLeaf, a Toronto-based company that develops and sells energy-efficient lighting that blends emerging technology with contemporary design.